History of the Jews and Judaism in the Land of Israel: Ottoman rule (1517–1917)

 Palestine was conquered by Turkish Sultan Selim II in 1516–17, and became part of the province of Syria for the next four centuries.
 At the onset of Ottoman rule in 1517, there were an estimated 5,000 Jews, comprising about 1,000 Jewish families, in Palestine.
 Jews mainly lived in Jerusalem, Nablus, Hebron, Gaza, Safed, and villages in the Galilee.
 The Jewish community was composed of both descendants of Jews who had never left the land and Jewish migrants from the diaspora.

 In 1534, Spanish refugee Jacob Berab settled in Safed.
-He believed the time was ripe to reintroduce the old "semikah" (ordination) which would create for Jews worldwide a recognised central authority.
+He believed the time was ripe to reintroduce the old "semikhah" (ordination) which would create for Jews worldwide a recognised central authority.
 In 1538, an assembly of twenty-five Safed rabbis ordained Berab, a step which they hoped would instigate the formation of a new Sanhedrin.
 But the plan faltered upon a strong and concerted protest by the chief rabbi of Jerusalem, Levi ben Jacob ibn Habib.
 Additionally, worried about a scheme which would invest excessive authority in a Jewish senate, possibly resulting in the first step toward the restoration of the Jewish state, the new Ottoman rulers forced Berab to flee Palestine and the plan did not materialize.

 The 16th-century nevertheless saw a resurgence of Jewish life in Palestine.
 Palestinian rabbis were instrumental in producing a universally accepted manual of Jewish law and some of the most beautiful liturgical poems.
 Much of this activity occurred at Safed, which had become a spiritual centre, a haven for mystics.
 Joseph Karo's comprehensive guide to Jewish law, the Shulchan Aruch, was considered so authoritative that the variant customs of German-Polish Jewry were merely added as supplement glosses.
 Some of the most celebrated hymns were written in Safed by poets such as Israel Najara and Solomon Alkabetz.
 The town was also a centre of Jewish mysticism; notable kabbalists included Moses Cordovero and the German-born Naphtali Hertz ben Jacob Elhanan.
 A new method of understanding the kabbalah was developed by Palestinian mystic Isaac Luria and espoused by his student Chaim Vital.
 In Safed, the Jews developed a number of branches of trade, especially in grain, spices, textiles and dyeing.
 In 1577, a Hebrew printing press was established in Safed.
 The 8,000 or 10,000 Jews in Safed in 1555 grew to 20,000 or 30,000 by the end of the century.